Podcasts

 Podcast #1 (July 2020)

-Topic: How will the Coronavirus pandemic change our world?
+How will the Coronavirus pandemic change our world?
+A Conversation with Mike Hodges

 The first FPO video podcast guest was Mike Hodges, founder of the Foundation for Philosophical Orientation, hosted by Reinhard Mueller.
 Before delving into the main topic of “How does the Coronavirus pandemic change our world?”
 Mike Hodges describes his path to philosophy and to the philosophy of orientation.
-You can watch the full 1h 11min video podcast or shorter video segments.
 This podcast was recorded on July 10, 2020 in Nashville, TN.
 Click here to watch the recording.

 Podcast #2 (November 2021)